Civic Explainers

 How to Read a Local Government Meeting Agenda

-Start with the document that tells You what a public body plans to discuss, consider, or act on.
+Start with the document that tells you what a public body plans to discuss, consider, or act on.

 Open meetings, public records, notices, transparency rules, source access, and records-request basics.